ltonetwork/documentation/02-identity/index.md

 ### Removal

-Any identity that can overwrite other identities of the event chain, may remove that identity by clearing the `node`, `encryptkey` and `signkeys` property.
+Any identity that can overwrite other identities of the event chain, may remove that identity by clearing the `node`, `keys` property.
 That way the user no longer receives new events and is unable to fetch the chain.

 Note that it's not possible to force a node or user to delete an event chain that has already been received.